bcolloran/tlmpm/README.md

 ### `v7_memory_placement.py`

-_Avg FPS: 32.4825_
+_Avg FPS: 33.36_

 Here we attempt to use some of Taichi's more advanced memory layout features to improve performance by arranging the `particles` field into blocks.
 This should increase the number of particles that are close to each other spatially (and therefore frequently accessed and processed together) are that are also close to each other in the machine's linear memory.
-This attempt was made based on some resources I'd read which suggested that such optimization might theoretically improve performance by improving cache coherence/locality or something along those lines, but in practice the performance is slightly reduced with the best block size and moderately reduced in the worst case.
+This attempt was made based on some resources I'd read which suggested that such optimization might theoretically improve performance by improving cache coherence/locality or something along those lines, but in practice the performance is very slightly reduced with the best block size and moderately reduced in the worst case.